 Speaking of the stairs, they are my biggest unfinished project.
 I started stripping and refinishing the wood in July 2016.
 I worked on it for a few days, then got frustrated and stopped.
 I picked it up again this Spring and worked on it for a few more evenings… then got frustrated and stopped.
 I’m finally happy with the paint color I chose, although it is pretty similar to the new color in my office.
 If I have enough paint left over after we paint the bathroom, I might give the stairs a coat of the same color.

 Here is the progression from red paint… to mostly stripped and testing the turquoise… to mostly stripped and testing the turquoise and ripped up carpet… to stained wood and turquoise paint and hardwoods… to where it currently is.
 Stained wood, sage paint, and hardwoods.
 I finished staining the wood on the landing (pictured here), and everything is painted sage, but I still have to finish stripping, sanding, and staining the wood coming down the stairs.
 Refinishing wood is no joke, you guys.

 At the top of the stairs is our bathroom!
 It currently has an accent wall in the “Early Riser” Magnolia paint that I painted from a sample tin.
-We plan to paint the whole bathroom this color in October and replace the floors with the cheap wood-like laminate that clicks together.
+We plan to paint the whole bathroom this color and eventually replace the floors with the cheap wood-like laminate that clicks together.